g00dnatur3/http-rest-client/README.md

 	RestClient client = RestClient.builder().restClientClass(MyRestClient.class).build();

+Look at `test.integration.CustomRequestClientTest` to see working example.

-How else could I do proper unit testing? ... with interfaces? yuck! lol I have enough code as is.
+How else could I do proper unit testing? ...

 I can use this feature to provide mock instances of HttpGet, HttpPost, HttpPut, and HttpDelete.

-Look at `test.integration.CustomRequestClientTest` to see working example code of this.

 Next Steps